 Every parent of a child with special needs should read this fact sheet www.InsureKidsNow.gov

-- Social Security Benefits for Children with Disability – a government pamphlet
+Social Security Benefits for Children with Disability – a government toolkit

 Other Resources for Families of Children with Hemiplegia